 On this day you will enter the east fjords of Iceland and their majestic mountain ranges.
 You will drive towards the town of Djúpivogur which is a part of the Cittaslow movement (http://www.cittaslow.org/network/djupivogur).
 There you can walk around town and enjoy a variety of artwork and collections from locals.
 Around the Djúpivogur area there are many interesting places to stop by and visit.
 Afterwards you will drive to Breiðdalsvík a tiny fishing village where you have the option to go fishing on a small fishing vessel.
 You will then drive to Stöðvarfjörður where you can stop and take a look at Petra’s world famous stone & mineral collection.
 The last drive of this day will be towards Fáskrúðsfjörður where you will stay for the night.
 Before settling in for the night you can take a walk around this beautiful fishing village and take a look at the Auroras Iceland museum (Admission is included in price).
 Km driven: 210

 Today you will explore the highlands of East Iceland.
 You will drive from Fáskrúðsfjörður towards Egilsstaðir and head to Snæfell, the highest point in Iceland not covered by an ice cap.
 On your way to Snæfell you can stop at Skriðuklaustur center of culture and history and Snæfellsstofa visiting center and get introduced to the area and it’s story.
 Next to Snæfell is the Kárahnjúkar Hydropower Plant.
 On your way back you can stop at Laugafell mountain cabin, have coffee, and bathe in the warm pools.
 You will retire for the evening in Egilsstaðir area.
+Please note that during winter, may change slightly if the roads to the highlands are impassible.
 Km driven: 290

-Take the day early and head to the waterfall Dettifoss with a stop at the haunted Möðruvellir in the highlands.
+Take the day early and start the day with a visit to the stunning Stuðlagil canyon.
+After your visit there, you will head over the highlands towards the waterfall Dettifoss with a stop at the haunted Möðruvellir in the highlands.
 After your stop at Dettifoss you will visit the horseshoe shaped canyon Ásbyrgi.
 There you can go for short easy hikes and enjoy the magnificent landscape.
 Then you will proceed to the town Húsavík where you can go for an optional whale watching tour and visit to the whale museum.
 A horse riding tour can also be arranged in the area.
 Enjoy a relaxing evening in Húsavík and spend the night.Km driven: 250

 After breakfast you will head to lake Mývatn.
 The area is a geological wonder and home of the still active volcano Krafla.
 There are many amazing hiking trails in the area and we recommend a visit to the popular Jarðböðin Nature bath.
 You will then head to the beautiful waterfall Goðafoss before heading to the capital of North Iceland, Akureyri.
 There you can go for an optional whale watching tour.
 You will spend the night in Akureyri.
 Km driven: 150